"Nature-based Solutions benefit mankind and biodiversity by looking at how ecosystems function"

 In light of this, what is SUEZ Group doing?Our biodiversity commitments focus on three key areas.
 The first is a strategic focus on taking biodiversity into account in all our decision-making processes.
 Impact on biodiversity has thus become a criterion for evaluating our projects.

 The second is to make biodiversity a driver of the company's environmental performance.
 With this in mind, we are implementing action plans at our priority sites.
-In 2021, 45% of them will be covered by a biodiversity action plan, and we are committed to ensuring that this proportion reaches 100% by 2025.

 Finally, the goal of the third and last key area is to be a player in the preservation of biodiversity.
 On the one hand, it is a matter of raising awareness because we cannot make progress on biodiversity without involving both internal and external stakeholders, hence our rollout of the Environment Fresco at SUEZ.
 On the other hand, it is a matter of developing solutions with a positive impact on natural capital, focusing in particular on sustainable agriculture, nature in the city, or the protection of aquatic and marine environments.
 While our Water and Waste businesses are historically linked to the preservation of natural habitats, we need to go even further with solutions such as "Sea@dvancedSound" for acoustic monitoring of marine biodiversity.